Business simulation: The simulation gaming process

+Introduction to the Game

+Instructors may vary in how much introduction they give to a business simulation game.
+The level of preliminary instruction given may also vary depending on the complexity of the simulation.

+Business simulations may be played by individuals or by teams.
+Increasing team size allows for practical lessons in leadership and collaboration and students delegate responsibilities, interpret data, and make decisions.
+Research indicates that team performance rises with each additional member until the team reaches five members.

+Group Discussions

-The last phase in the list above is usually called debriefing.
+The group discussion phase is usually called debriefing.
 Debriefing is the most important part of the simulation/gaming experience.
 We all learn from experience, but without reflecting on this experience the learning potential may be lost.
 Simulation gaming needs to be seen as contrived experiences in the learning cycle, which require special attention at the stages of reflection and generalization.

 Thiagarajan lists six phases of debriefing, presented as a flexible suggestion and not as rigid requirements: